 - Clearly delineate a targeted area within a Local Government boundary that includes the proposed site but is not solely the proposed site.
-For Applications in a Metro Pool, the targeted area must not encompass the full Local Government boundary. - Discuss housing as a goal of the CRP. - Be officially adopted or re-adopted by a Qualified Local Government within ten years of Application Submission.
+For Applications in a Metro Pool, the targeted area must not encompass the full Local Government boundary. - Discuss housing as a goal of the CRP. - Include an assessment of the targeted area's existing infrastructure. - Designate implementation measures.

+GEORGIA DEPARTMENT of COMMUNITY AFFAIRS • Be officially adopted or re-adopted by a Qualified Local Government which contains the proposed site within ten years of Application Submission.